elamuhombe/gomycode-react-hooks-checkpoint/README.md

 # Movie App

 Welcome to the Movie App!
-This simple web application allows you to manage and filter a list of movies.
+This simple web application created using React and allows you to manage and filter a list of movies.
 You can add new movies, and filter the existing list by title or rating.
+All this is made possible by use of React hooks.

 ## Getting Started